-Although the Parks estimator has desirable efficiency properties both asymptotically and in finite samples; its poorly estimated standard errors limit its usefulness for inference.
-As a result, Beck and Katz's (1995) PCSE approach has become widely adopted as an alternative, as evidenced by its more than 2,400 Web of Science citations.
-Despite being more than 20 years old, the paper's annual citations continue to increase over time.
-Unfortunately, the PCSE approach, while reducing size distortion, does not entirely eliminate it; and it is based on a Prais-Winsten estimator that is less efficient than the Parks estimator.
+Although the FGLS(Parks) estimator has desirable efficiency properties both asymptotically and in finite samples; its poorly estimated standard errors limit its usefulness for inference.
+As a result, Beck and Katz's (1995) PCSE approach has been widely adopted as an alternative.
+Unfortunately, the PCSE approach, while reducing size distortion, does not entirely eliminate it; and it is based on a Prais-Winsten estimator that is less efficient than the FGLS(Parks) estimator.

-This paper develops a bootstrap procedure for testing hypotheses using the more efficient Parks estimator.
+This paper develops a non-parametric bootstrap procedure for testing hypotheses using the more efficient FGLS(Parks) estimator.
 We illustrate the bootstrap's use in a number of experiments where we simulate panel datasets to "look like" real datasets.
 We show that the bootstrap procedure performs well with these data.
-While the PCSE approach can sometimes also perform well, the bootstrap usually performs better, often substantially better.
+While the PCSE approach sometimes also performs well, the bootstrap usually performs better, often substantially better.

-Up to this point, researchers working with panel datasets where the number of time periods is larger than the number of cross-sections have had to give up the efficiency of the Parks estimator to obtain greater accuracy in hypothesis testing using PCSE.
-The bootstrapping procedure presented here allows researchers to retain the efficient Parks estimator and to have test results that are generally more accurate than those offered by the PCSE approach.
+Up to this point, researchers working with panel datasets where the number of time periods is larger than the number of cross-sections have had to give up the efficiency of the FGLS(Parks) estimator to obtain greater accuracy in hypothesis testing using PCSE.
+The bootstrapping procedure presented here allows researchers to retain the efficient FGLS(Parks) estimator and to have test results that are generally more accurate than those offered by the PCSE approach.